johnandrea/dna-multi-match/README.md

 --show-each

-If added then the intermediate match results for each tester will be printed to std-err.
+Allow intermediate match results for each tester will be printed to std-err.

 --orientation=direction

-Change the orientatation of the diagram in the DOT file output.
+Set the orientatation of the diagram in the DOT file output.
 Default is "TB" for top-to-bottom.
-Other choices are "LR" for left-to-right plus "BT" 9bottom-top) and "RL" (right-left).
+Other choices are "LR" for left-to-right plus "BT" (bottom-top) and "RL" (right-left).

 --reverse-arrows